web-eid/web-eid-authtoken-validation-php/README.md

 - `withNonceDisabledOcspUrls(URI ...$urls)` – adds the given URLs to the list of OCSP responder access location URLs for which the nonce protocol extension will be disabled.
 Some OCSP responders don't support the nonce extension.

+- `withAllowedOcspResponseTimeSkew(int $allowedTimeSkew)` – sets the allowed time skew for OCSP response's `thisUpdate` and `nextUpdate` times to allow discrepancies between the system clock and the OCSP responder's clock or revocation updates that are not published in real time.
+The default allowed time skew is 15 minutes.
+The relatively long default is specifically chosen to account for one particular OCSP responder that used CRLs for authoritative revocation info, these CRLs were updated every 15 minutes.

+- `withMaxOcspResponseThisUpdateAge(int $maxThisUpdateAge)` – sets the maximum age for the OCSP response's `thisUpdate` time before it is considered too old to rely on.
+The default maximum age is 2 minutes.

 Extended configuration example:

 ```php